+USD

-USD in thousands
+in thousands

 Inventories 184

 Property, plant and equipment 82

 Intangible assets (a) 962

 1,228

 Other current liability (30)

 Net identifiable assets 1,198

 Goodwill arising on acquisition (b) 416

 Total acquisition cost 1,614

-(a) The Intangible assets represents the FDA License of the plasma collection facility at fair value (Level 3) at the acquisition date, based on Greenfield Method.
+- (a) The intangible assets represent the value of the FDA license for the plasma collection facility at fair value (Level 3) at the acquisition date, based on the Greenfield Method.
 Under such method, the subject intangible asset is valued using a hypothetical cashflow scenario of developing an operating business in an entity that at inception only holds the subject intangible asset.
-In measuring the FDA License of the plasma collection facility the Company used an appropriate discount rate of 19%.

-- (b) The goodwill arising as part of the acquisition is attributed to the expected benefits from the synergies of the combination of the Company's activities and those of the acquired plasma collection facility.
-The goodwill recognized is not expected to be deductible for income tax purposes. - b.
-Acquisition of a portfolio of four FDA-approved plasma-derived hyperimmune commercial products
+In measuring the FDA license for the plasma collection facility, the Company used an appropriate discount rate of 19%. - (b) The goodwill arising as part of the acquisition is attributed to the expected benefits from the synergies of the combination of the Company's activities and those of the acquired plasma collection facility.